Non-destructively probing the thermodynamics of quantum systems with qumodes: Introduction

-In parallel, developments in continuous variable quantum information processing \cite{lloyd1999, braunstein2005, furusawa2011quantum, weedbrook2012, andersen2015}, based on `qumodes' rather than qubits, provide new applications for quantum optics and collective atomic phenomena in quantum technologies.
-One recently proposed model of quantum computation uses squeezed qumodes as a resource for phase estimation of an operator \cite{liu2016}.
+In parallel, developments in continuous variable quantum information processing~\cite{lloyd1999, braunstein2005, furusawa2011quantum, weedbrook2012, andersen2015}, based on continuous variable quantum modes (`qumodes') rather than qubits, provide new applications for quantum optics and collective atomic phenomena in quantum technologies.
+One recently proposed model of quantum computation uses squeezed qumodes as a resource for phase estimation of an operator~\cite{liu2016}.

-We unite these two themes, and investigate the use of continuous variable qumode ancillae to probe quantum systems [\figref{figprobe}].
-We find that for an appropriate initial qumode state, the statistics of the system operator by which the qumode couples to the system are mapped directly onto the qumode state.
+Bringing these two themes together, qumodes offer a promising, flexible means of non-destructively probing quantum systems.
+With an appropriate initial qumode state, the statistics of the system operator to which the qumode couples can be mapped directly onto the qumode state.
 Subsequent measurement of the qumode then allows for the spectrum of the system operator to be determined, along with the populations of the respective eigenstates.
-This enables a full characterisation of the moments of the operator, as though one had directly sampled the observable from the system.
+This enables a full characterisation of the moments of the operator for the system state, as though one had directly sampled the observable from the system.
+In the ideal case, the qumode behaves akin to a non-destructive von Neumann measurement meter~\cite{neumann1932mathematische, brune1996}, while even with a more realistic model of achievable initial qumode states a highly faithful measurement can be performed.
+Crucially, we only directly measure the qumode ancilla, from which we are able to indirectly probe the system of interest itself, circumventing the typical direct approaches that are often destructive to the system.

-We first describe the protocol, and demonstrate how the operator statistics are imprinted onto the qumode state.
-We then show that the protocol is robust to experimental limitations of finite squeezing of the initial qumode state and measurement bin-size.
-We discuss how the probes may be applied to measure thermodynamical quantities in both equilibrium and far from equilibrium settings.
-These include the system temperature, the partition function, free energy, heat capacity, work distributions as well as some signatures for quantum phase transitions.
-Finally, we propose candidate systems and system operators for which the protocol may be realisible with current experiments.

-{\bf Qumode Probes.} The use of qumode probes allows for the determination of the eigenvalues of an observable of a system of interest.
-It further allows one to measure the occupation probabilities of the associated eigenstates for the particular system state.
-This may be achieved even when there is no \emph{a priori} knowledge of the system state, or the eigenvalues or eigenstates of the system operator.
-From the measurement of these eigenvalues and occupation probabilities, we can estimate the moments of the observable, allowing for its characterisation with respect to the (possibly unknown) system state.